Hot news! We’ve updated our report with Q3 2019 – Q2 2020 data.

 This metric can be very useful, especially when you assign a monetary value to your conversions.
 Then it's very easy for you to decide whether a particular campaign was successful and needs repeating, or if you should choose a different approach.

-As everyone can have their own definition of conversion, it's impossible to say what a good email conversion rate is, and we suggest that you look at the next best thing, i.e., the average click-through rate.
+As everyone can have their own definition of conversion, it's impossible to say what a good email conversion rate is, and we suggest that you look at the next best thing, such as the average click-through rate.

 Below you can see how the average email open rates, click-through rates, and other key email marketing metrics vary across different locations and industries.